Vendor briefing / Huntress

 Managed EDR

 Lightweight agent on every endpoint, 24/7 SOC monitoring, threat hunting on persistence and lateral movement signals.
+The SOC isolates infected hosts for fast-spreading threats, and Managed Response lets you pre-approve automatic remediation actions.
 The flagship product.

 Identity Threat Detection (ITDR)